mara-oprisor/Projects/README.md

+# README

-##General Info
+## General Info
-My name is Mara Oprisor and I am a third year student at the Technical University of Cluj-Napoca.
-I am studying Computer Engeenering.
+My name is Mara Oprisor, and I am a third-year student at the Technical University of Cluj-Napoca.
+I am studying Computer Engineering.
 This repository contains both my personal and my school projects.

-##Projects
+## Projects

-1. Personal Projects
+### Personal Projects
-   *Dream Travel - application for a travel agency
+- **Dream Travel**: An application for a travel agency.

-2. School Projects
+### School Projects
-   *Polynomial Calculator
-   *Queue Management Application
-   *Order Management Application
+- **Polynomial Calculator**: A project that involves performing arithmetic operations on polynomials.
+- **Queue Management Application**: A system designed to manage and optimize queues in various settings.